mugiwara85/CodeblockCustomizer/README.md

 ## Commands

-There are thre commands available in the command palette.
+There are three commands available in the command palette.
 You can:
 - fold all code blocks in the current document,
 - unfold all code blocks in the current document,
 - restore original state of code blocks